-Say: Here is a tip to calm a child and explain what happened.
+Say: Here is a tip to calm a child and explain what is happening.

-- Say: If your child is crying, you can also calm the child by taking her/him outside and talking about the surroundings and then going through what happened. - Scenario: \\\\(name) gets very scared and starts crying.
+- Say: If your child is crying, you can also calm the child by taking them outside and talking about the surroundings and then going through what happened. - Scenario: \\\\ (name) gets very scared and starts crying.
 Her father takes her outside.
 He talks to her about the things that they see.
 Then, he talks to her about what happened and why it was scary. - Say: Now try this with your child in small groups.
 You can take your child outside and talk about what you see, feel, and hear.
 Then, talk about how it makes them feel.
-This helps to make them present.
+This helps to calm them down.